-Now, $89k is nothing to sneeze at regarding salaries.
+Now, $84k is nothing to sneeze at regarding salaries.

-Well, remember the $89k is the national average.
+Well, remember the $84k is the national average.

-Citi's top traders can get up to $435k.
+Deutsche Bank’s top traders can get up to $293k.

-Morgan Stanley tops out at $276k.
+Morgan Stanley tops out at $156k.

 Remember, these are individual trading salaries.
 One of the additional points of consideration is that you can rise through the ranks and become a fund manager or even a hedge fund manager.

-Now, you will no longer be making day-to-day trading decisions, but your earning potential is through the roof if you can prove yourself as a great individual trader first.
+At that point, your earning potential is through the roof if you can prove yourself as a great individual trader first.

 Private Trading Firms

-With the public firms, corporate goals will often drive a portion of your bonus targets.
+Here’s the most important part, with the public firms, corporate goals will often drive a portion of your bonus targets.

 Downside of day trading for a company

 Must engage with clients